tBaxter/re-cycled/posts/dec-2020/rebuilding-peugeot.md

 <img src="{{ img_path }}103.jpeg" alt="Carbolite 103 tubing" />

-The PH10 was built from Peugeot's proprietary Carbolite 103 high-tensile steel.
+The PH19 and the closely related (and more common) PH10 were built from Peugeot's proprietary Carbolite 103 high-tensile steel.
 That should be a recipe for real pig of a bike, but the French apparently can work some magic with gas pipe.
-The PH10 isn't particularly heavy and it rides lighter than it is.
+The PH19 isn't particularly heavy and it rides lighter than it is.
 Normally I would be a hard pass on most high-tensile steel bikes.
 I'm glad I gave it a chance.

 The permit stickers tell us that at some point, long ago, this was a California bike before it found its way to the midwest and began a long period of neglect.